LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 > ## Another Challenge
 >
-> 1. What's another way to create a list of licenses and associated *count* of the
+> 1. What's another way to create a list of licenses and associated `count` of the
 >    records in the data?
-Hint: you can perform *count*, *min*, etc functions on
+Hint: you can perform `count`, `min`, etc functions on
 >    groupby DataFrames in the same way you can perform them on regular
 >    DataFrames.
 {:.challenge}

-# Quick & Easy Plotting Data Using Pandas
+# Quick & easy plotting data using Pandas

 We can plot our summary stats using Pandas, too.